godfreyhobbs/hc_study/README.md

 ## Intro

-This is a demo Linnia Protocol based decentralized application using the following:
+The hc_study repo is a demo Linnia Protocol based decentralized application using the following:

 1. React
 1. Webpack